ARCTraining/hpc2-software/book/course/theory.md

 * [Anaconda](https://arcdocs.leeds.ac.uk/software/compilers/anaconda.html) is a environment and package manager, primarily for python and r.
 * [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) is the package manager for python.

-## Environments
+## Platforms

-Environments provide different levels of abstraction to run your software and code in, these include:
+The platforms mentioned below provide different levels of abstraction to run your software and code in, these include:

 * Machines (physical and virtual)
 * Containers